25 Things You Didn’t Know About Studying Engineering

 23. The United States is the best country in the world to study engineering

-MIT, Stanford, UC Berkeley and Harvard University rank top universities in the world to study for engineering degree; and they are all in the United States.
+MIT, Stanford, UC Berkeley, and Harvard University rank top universities in the world to study for an engineering degree; and they are all in the United States.
 With most of the world’s innovation coming from the US, this shouldn’t come as a surprise.

 24. Yes, you have to be a smart student to study Engineering

 The stereotype is true on this one.
 Engineering is not for the average student.
-Entry requirement into most universities is above average in virtually every country.
-So you need well above average result to get in.
+Entry requirements into most universities are above average in virtually every country.
+So you need well above average results to get in.

 25. Engineers will continue to be in high demand